reddxae/unrestrict/README_en.md

 Connect to the server via SSH.
 You can use the ssh command in Terminal or WinSCP.

-**ssh (Terminal):** Open Terminal and enter the command `ssh root@[server-IP-address]`, agree to save the key’s hash, and enter the root password (usually provided on your host's service page).
+**ssh (Terminal):** Open Terminal and enter the command `ssh user@[server-IP-address]`, agree to save the key hash, and enter the user's password.
+Username and password specified in the service info in your hoster's dashboard.

 **WinSCP:** Launch the program and enter:
- * Hostname: Your server's IP address.
+ * Hostname: your server's IP address.
  * Port: 22 (default).
- * Username: root (or another user, as specified in the description of the server in your hoster's dashboard).
+ * Username: root is the most common; or another user, as specified in the service info in your hoster's dashboard.
- * Password: server password (should be specified in the description of the server in your hoster's dashboard).
+ * Password: specified in the service info in your hoster's dashboard.
  * Click **Login.** Agree to continue in the pop-up window with the host key hash.
-The server's file system will appear on the right.
+The server's file system will appear on the right side of window.
  * Now, in the top toolbar, select the **Open session in PuTTY** button.
 Enter the server password.

-We offer two setup options – manual, step-by-step configuration of all parameters or an automatic script.
+We offer two setup options – manual, step-by-step configuration of all settings or an automatic script.
 Please note that **the script performs all recommended settings,** including regional ones that you may not need.
 Review the content of the sections before execution and modify the script to suit your needs.

 <details>